AakLak/RSBotSpot/content/post/runescape-script-review/encoded-woodcut-tribot.md

 * Shift Drop Pattern: Top to bottom or Left to right
 * Stopping at: Desired level or Time played

-After that you can hit start, and hit back!
+After that you can hit start, and sit back!

 ## Thoughts & Rating
 <div class="container">